rdaforno/simplephotogallery/README.txt

 Usage:
 - adjust the settings in config.php
-- copy the photos into the folder 'photo' (jpegs only)
+- create a new folder 'photo' and copy all photos you want to include in the gallery into that folder (jpegs only)
 - upload the files to a webserver

 Note: You should resize your image before uploading them to avoid long loading times.